hlandau/acmetool/_doc/SCHEMA.md

 The hook MUST return 0 only if it succeeds at provisioning/deprovisioning the challenge.
-When returning 0 in the `challenge-dns-start` case, it MUST return only once the record to be provisioned is globally visible at the primary authoritative nameserver for the applicable zone.
-The primary nameserver is the nameserver listed in the SOA record.
+When returning 0 in the `challenge-dns-start` case, it MUST return only once the record to be provisioned is globally visible at all of the authoritative nameservers for the applicable zone.
 The hook is not required to consider the effects of caching resolvers as ACME servers will perform the lookup directly.

 The first argument is the hostname to which the challenge relates.